The Soong Sisters (film): Production note

 The film was not released in cinemas in the United States and United Kingdom.

 Perspective

 The film has been characterised as having a feminist stance.
 Apart from the sisters, there were also their three brothers, who were equally prominent in the Republic of China.
 None from the latter group appear or are mentioned in the film.
 Scenes of bloodshed were toned down to appeal to a mass audience for educational purposes, and the film avoids describing the violence associated with that era.

 Key figures from the Communist Party such as Mao Zedong, Zhu De and Zhou Enlai do not make any appearances in the film, even though historically they played significant roles in the Xi'an Incident.
 Instead, the Communists are portrayed as a whole entity without any personification.
 On most accounts, those who support the Communist Party are portrayed as victims at the mercy of Chiang Kai-shek and the Kuomintang.

-History inaccuracy

-When the sisters are handing out military equipment to the National Revolutionary Army during a parade, some of the helmets appear to be U.S. M1 helmets, even though the M1 was not issued in the U.S. military until 1941.
-The standard combat helmet worn by Chinese soldiers at the time was the German-made Stahlhelm.